mroderick/PubSubJS/README.md

 * No reliance of running in a browser
 * Easy to understand (messages are async by default)
 * Small(ish)
 * Compatible!
-ES3 compatiable, should be able to run everywhere that can execute JavaScript
+ES3 compatible, should be able to run everywhere that can execute JavaScript
 * AMD / CommonJS module

 ## Examples